Johnny Otis: Music career

 Otis hosted a television show, The Johnny Otis Show, and became an influential disc jockey in Los Angeles, with a program on radio station KFOX in Long Beach in 1955.

 In 1955, Otis started his own label, Ultra Records (he changed the name to Dig after releasing five singles).
 He continued to perform and appeared on TV shows in Los Angeles from 1957.
 On the strength of their success, he signed with Capitol Records.
 Featuring the singer Marie Adams and with his band, now known as the Johnny Otis Show, he made a comeback, at first in the British charts with "Ma!
 He's Making Eyes at Me" in 1957.
 In April 1958, he recorded his best-known song, "Willie and the Hand Jive", a clave-based vamp.
 It was a hit in the summer of 1958, peaking at number 9 on the U.S. Pop chart, and was Otis's only Top 10 single.
 The single reached number 1 on the Billboard R&B chart.
 Otis's success with the song was somewhat short-lived, and he briefly moved to King Records in 1961, where he worked with Johnny "Guitar" Watson.

-In 1959, Otis auditioned the Coachella Valley, CA band the Renes which featured a young Alan O'Day on vocals.
+In 1959, Otis auditioned the Coachella Valley, California band the Renes which featured a young Alan O'Day on vocals.
 Impressed, Otis recorded and produced the band performing three O'Day originals and a few covers at El Dorado Studios in Los Angeles. but the recordings were never released as most of the members of the Renes were minors.

 In 1969, Otis landed a deal with Columbia Records and recorded the albums Cold Shot! and the sexually explicit Snatch and the Poontangs, both of which featured his son Shuggie and the singer Delmar "Mighty Mouth" Evans.
 A year later, he recorded a double live album of his band's performance at the Monterey Jazz Festival, Johnny Otis Show Live at Monterey! with Little Esther Phillips, Eddie "Cleanhead" Vinson, Pee Wee Crayton, Ivory Joe Hunter, and The Mighty Flea, among others.
 A portion of the performance was featured in the Clint Eastwood film Play Misty for Me.

 Live at Monterey was released in 1971 by Epic Records.
 Reviewing it in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said, "In-concert compilations are often incoherent, but the blues-style hard jive beloved of performer-turned-majordomo Otis has such formal integrity that this r&b spectacular moves smoothly for four sides.
 Some of the featured players are no more than Otis's hired hands, including guitarist Shuggie O. But (in ascending order) Roy Milton, Big Joe Turner, Ivory Joe Hunter, Little (?)
 Esther Phillips, Roy Brown, and Cleanhead Vinson are a cast that beats anything Richard Nader's ever put into the Garden."